1980 Mustang Specs and FeaturesLast Updated August 8, 2023 | Meghan Drummond

 Because the SROD transmission isn’t particularly hearty, you’ll need to upgrade if you plan on doing substantial engine improvements.
 Upgrading to a T5 is an easy enough swap.
 Though even a vintage T5 will be an improvement over the SROD transmission, there are modern T5s that have an even greater torque capacity for those interested in truly upgrading their Fox Body Mustang to the peak of its capability.

 The Fox Body Mustang is known for having a little too much body flex, which can make the handling feel sloppy.
 Adding a triangular strut brace is a great way to create a little additional chassis stiffness, and is one of the easiest modifications.
-To further upgrade a 1980 Mustang’s suspension, coilover suspensions or even just improved coils will improve responsiveness, especially around corners.
+To further upgrade a 1980 Mustang’s suspension, coilover suspensions or even just improved coils will increase responsiveness, especially around corners.

 In terms of modifications that add both looks and performance, upgrading your Fox Body Mustang’s wheels from the tiny stock ones can give it a whole new look, and improve its grip as well.
 One of the most popular modifications for third generation Mustangs are functional hood scoops, which look great and improve performance.

 Though the 1980 Mustang year was underwhelming in terms of performance options and power, it was a remarkably attractive and lightweight car that can be found relatively inexpensively and upgraded.
 Even if the 1980 Mustang had come equipped with an incredible engine and transmission combination, nearly forty years later these components would likely need replacement.

 As is, the 1980 Mustang is a great candidate for an engine swap, since its lack of features makes it one of the lightest Fox Body Mustangs and the lack of limited special editions or performance options means that there’s little chance of accidentally destroying a rare collectible.

 The four-eyed Fox Body Mustangs are some of our favorites in terms of appearance, and the 1980 year saw some minor refinements in the grille and headlights that make it a little more stylish than the 1979 year.
 The Recaro seats are a great find, and the Ghia luxury options are dated, but fun.